 Fresh Turmeric and Ginger Tea Variations

-There are so many variations one can make to this humble recipe.
+So many variations are possible with this humble recipe.
 I love mine with just a slice of lemon and no sweetener.
 My son likes his with a slice of lemon and a dash of honey.
 My daughter likes hers with maple syrup.

-In the winter, I like to have it hot with lemon.
-In the spring, I like to add a tablespoon or so of my cranberry sauce pureed and strained.
+During the winter months, try adding a tablespoon of my cranberry sauce.
 In the summer, it tastes amazing with some ice and an addition of some orange juice and some mint leaves.
 So refreshing.
 In the fall, try to add a sprinkling of nutmeg or some cinnamon.
 It’s one of those amazing recipes that can be enjoyed all year round.

 Fresh or Powder

 I have often been asked what the difference between fresh and dried herbs is.
-Fresh is a lot more potent than the dried version.
+Fresh turmeric is a lot more potent than the dried version of turmeric.
 Mostly what we find in grocery stores is a lesser version of the fresher ones.
 Any time you dry something and store it for a long time, it tends to lose its potency.
 The best way to enjoy this recipe is to use the fresh version of both herbs.

 Spring Healing Fresh Turmeric and Ginger TeaCourse: SideCuisine: Indo-CanadianDifficulty: Easy